 In 1984, Beukers and Peters [6] constructed a one-dimensional family of K3 surfaces whose Picard-Fuchs equation is the differential equation arising in Apéry's famous proof [2] of irrationality of $\zeta(3)$.
-In 1986, Peters [19] determined the Néron-Severi lattice and the transcendental lattice of the general member of this family, and in 1989, Peters and Stienstra [20] showed that the general member is an Apéry-Fermi K3 surface defined above.
+In 1986, Peters [20] determined the Néron-Severi lattice and the transcendental lattice of the general member of this family, and in 1989, Peters and Stienstra [21] showed that the general member is an Apéry-Fermi K3 surface defined above.
 The equation (1.1) has its origin in the solid-state physics, where it is related to the Fermi surface of electrons moving in a crystal.
+See Introduction of [21] and the reference therein for the background in physics.

 In 1996, Dolgachev [12] introduced the notion of lattice polarized K3 surfaces.
-The Apéry-Fermi K3 surface is an M_6 -lattice polarized K3 surface, and Dolgachev [12] determined, among other things, the coarse moduli space of Apéry-Fermi K3 surfaces.
+The Apéry-Fermi K3 surface is an M_6 -lattice polarized K3 surface, where M_6 is defined in (1.2), and Dolgachev [12] determined, among other things, the coarse moduli space of Apéry-Fermi K3 surfaces.
 In 2004, Hosono et al. [15] used Apéry-Fermi K3 surfaces in the study of the autoequivalences of derived category of its Fourier-Mukai partner, a K3 surface with Picard number 1 and of degree 12.
-In the paper [11] of Dardanelli and van Geemen, the Apéry-Fermi K3 surfaces appear as the Hessians of certain cubic surfaces (see Proposition 5.7 of [11]).
+In the paper [11] by Dardanelli and van Geemen, the Apéry-Fermi K3 surfaces appear as the Hessians of certain cubic surfaces (see Proposition 5.7 of [11]).